DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/10-RandomVariables.md

 \Var(aX+b)=a^2\Var(X)
 $$

-The proof of this is left as an Application problem.
+The proof of this is left as a homework problem.

 ## Homework Problems

-\indent 1.
-Suppose we are flipping a fair coin, and the result of a single coin flip is either heads or tails.
+1. Suppose we are flipping a fair coin, and the result of a single coin flip is either heads or tails.
 Let $X$ be a random variable representing the number of flips until the first heads.

 a.
 Is $X$ discrete or continuous?
 What is the domain, support, of $X$?
 b.
 What values do you *expect* $X$ to take?
 What do you think is the average of $X$?
 Don't actually do any formal math, just think about if you were flipping a regular coin, how long it would take you to get the first heads.